Pietersielie/SpaghettiBeltTools/.github/ISSUE_TEMPLATE/Mod_Compatibility.md

 ---
 name: Mod compatibility request
-about: Ask for a mod to be supported by Belt Thread Upgrader
+about: Ask for a mod to be supported by Spaghetti Belt Tools
 title: '[MC] "New mod compatibility request"'
 labels: 'mod compatiblity'
 assignees: ''